 Availability by country

-Local catalog ads are available in all countries that support local inventory ads.
+Local inventory ads are available in select countries as well.